Category:

 I haven’t tried to watch it since, but maybe I’m due to give it another look!
 Let me break out the VCR!

-UPDATE: Some savvy readers got in touch to inform us that there is one other format that the uncut version of NIGHTMARE 5 was available in.
+UPDATE: Some savvy readers got in touch to inform us that there is one other format that the uncut version of NIGHTMARE 5 was available on.
 That’d be the laserdisc release!
 Odds are probably better for the VHS, but if you want a slightly better quality version, you can always hunt down the laserdisc and a laserdisc player!

 Blumhouse Archive